 Dr Carolyn Deere Birkbeck, Senior Research Associate

 In 2011, she was the lead author of the first independent External Review of WIPO’s assistance to developing countries, called for by the organization’s Member States as part of the WIPO Development Agenda.
-She was then commissioned by WIPO to conduct an External Review of the WIPO Academy, which was completed in early 2013.
 In 2014, she was appointed to the University of Olso-Lancet Independent Panel on Global Governance for Health, with a focus on international trade and health.
 In 2015, she served as theme leader for the Conversations on the Global Trade and Investment Architecture, convened by the e15 initiative, a joint project of ICTSD and the World Economic Forum.

 Deere Birkbeck, C (Routledge, forthcoming).
 Governing the World Intellectual Property Organization: The Power Politics of Institutional Crisis and Reform.

 Deere Birkbeck, C (Edward Elgar Press, 2016).
 The Governance of WIPO: A Reference Guide

 Carolyn Deere Birkbeck (ed).
 2011.
 Making Global Trade Governance Work for Development: Perspectives and Priorities from Developing Countries, Cambridge University Press.

 Emily Jones, Carolyn Deere Birkbeck and Ngaire Woods, 2010.
 Manoeuvring at the Margins: Constraints Faced by Small States in International Trade Negotiations, London: Commonwealth Secretariat.

 Carolyn Deere (2008) The Implementation Game: The TRIPS Agreement and the Global Politics of Intellectual Property Reform in Developing Countries, Oxford: Oxford University Press